dev22419/t-style/README.md

 - apt-get install git && git clone https://github.com/dev22419/t-style && cd t-style && chmod +x run.sh && bash run.sh

-If there is any mistake ask me .
+If there is any mistake , tell me to fix it .